William Michael Trively

 My job was to run various games throughout the park.
 This included checking the game booth for problems before accepting control over that booth, ensuring customers follow the rules, controlling a decent sum of money used as change, and making sure the games are ran the way they are intended.

-Currently paused to search for a college that will accept all my credits from Temple in order to graduate with an Education degree, rather than an International Affairs degree.
+Currently paused my studies to search for a college that will accept all my credits from Temple in order to graduate with an Education degree, rather than an International Affairs degree.

 Following the disaster of 3/11/11 I have volunteered in many different ways.
 At first I went with groups of foreigners to bring aid supplies.
 I later created a group within my college to continue this effort.
 However, due to safety concerns, the school did not give us the support we needed.
 I have also been involved with The World Wildlife Foundation during Earth Hour.
 I currently follow the efforts of O.G.A. for Aid here in Japan, though I have been unable to assist them directly due to work and college constraints.
 They are an NGO that works to help the people of Tohoku.

-I am able to speak at a very basic Japanese conversational level.
+I am able to speak basic conversational Japanese.
+I am able to write at the intermediate level.
 I am looking to improve my Japanese ability as I work and live in Japan.

 I have been using windows since Windows 95 version and have a good understanding of the OS.